Szafter12/Szafter12/README.md

 <h1 align="center">Hi 👋, I'm Jakub</h1>

 # 💫 About Me:
 I'm a final-year technical high school student with a passion for web development.
 Skilled in both front-end and back-end technologies.
-In my free time, I work as a freelance web developer, I learn a new stuff and of course I write a code.
+In my free time, I work as a freelance web developer, learn a new stuff, go to the gym and write a code.
 <br><br>
 I plan to pursue a degree in Computer Science to expand my knowledge and skills further.
 I am always eager to take on new challenges and collaborate on exciting projects that push the boundaries of what web technology can achieve.